AbdoAbosamra/AbdoAbosamra/README.md

 - 🏢 I'm a Fersh Graduated Back-end developer
 - 👨‍💻 As a CS Grad, I'm constantly learning and exploring new technologiesto improve my skills.
-- 💬 Ask me about my experience with JavaScript, Python, and Django, or anything related to web development.
+- 💬 Ask me about my experience with PHP, Laravel , JavaScript, Python, and Django, or anything related to web development.
 - ⚡ Fun Fact: I'm a coffee enthusiast and my perfect day would start and end with a cup of coffee.